 - Have a theme that speaks to the most compelling industry challenges.
 Information people must have

-The Biggest change is Information is a commodity.
-If all speakers are just relating information, the audience can get this online.
-The reason to attend is
+Information is now easily accessible and thus a commodity, if all speakers are just relating information, the audience can get this online.
+The reason to attend live events are:

 -to see what is new and impacts the audience and to ask questions and get feedback